j-aakarsh/Aakarsh-Jain-Data-Analyst/README.md

   2. Identified key trends, such as no direct correlation between bid amounts and acceptance rates, highlighting the influence of qualitative factors.
   3. Recommended future use of machine learning for deeper analyses.

-📷 **Screenshot Ideas**:
-   - Output datasets in S3 (final results in Parquet or CSV).
-   - Graphs or tables illustrating insights from the SQL analysis.

 ---